MaskaMaciej/flutter-api-and-json-server/README.md

 Packages that I used were as follows:
 - JSON Server - for fake REST API,
 - Dio - an HTTP client,
-- JsonSerializable - for building Dart classes from JSON handling,
+- JsonSerializable - for building Dart classes from JSON,
 - Moor Flutter - for writing SQLite queries in Dart,
 - Get It - as a service locator for dependency injection,
 - Bloc - for managing state to separate view from business logic.